 Did we find room for dessert?
 Yes.
 Yes.
 Yes.

-On our list: malasadas with a citrus dipping sauce and panna cotta with fresh toasted coconut and a pineapple compote.
+Then the panna cotta with fresh toasted coconut and a pineapple compote.

 Holy panna cotta – where have you been my whole life?
 Now I’m going to ALWAYS order the panna cotta when I see it on menus.
 The Mill House Restaurant’s buttermilk panna cotta is so memorable.